Allison Pataki

 Allison Pataki (born November 25, 1984) is an American author and journalist.
-Her five historical novels are The Traitor's Wife: The Woman Behind Benedict Arnold and the Plan to Betray America, The Accidental Empress, Sisi, Empress on Her Own, Where the Light Falls, and The Queen's Fortune.
+Her six historical novels are The Magnificent Lives of Marjorie Post; The Traitor's Wife: The Woman Behind Benedict Arnold and the Plan to Betray America; The Accidental Empress; Sisi, Empress on Her Own; Where the Light Falls; and The Queen's Fortune.
 Beauty in the Broken Places is her first memoir.

 Biography

 Pataki was born in New York, and is the daughter of former New York State Governor and 2016 presidential candidate, George Pataki and his wife Libby (née Rowland).
 Allison attended Yale University, where she majored in English.
 She met her husband, David Levy, during her sophomore year at Yale, and they married in June 2012.

 In 2015, Pataki co-founded reConnect Hungary, an educational and social immersion program for young adults of Hungarian heritage, who are born in the United States or Canada, to gain a better understanding of their Hungarian heritage.